vasil16/TaskManager/README.md

 Open `frontend/index.html` and use the UI to register/login and manage tasks (it talks to the same server at :8080).

 ## Notes
 - This is an educational / resume-ready project.
-Replace JWT secret and configure secure storage for production.